mwangiKibui/aws-sdk-node.js-s3-graphql/index.md

 - Having created a bucket, we will fetch the created buckets to verify the bucket was created.

-### Fetching created buckets
+### Fetching created s3 buckets

-In the `resolvers/query-resolvers.js` file, we add up the functionality of fetching created buckets under `fetchBuckets()` function:
+In the `resolvers/query-resolvers.js`, we add up the functionality of fetching created buckets under `fetchBuckets()` function:

 ```javascript
 //fetching buckets.